Juin28/Simplified_Multi-level_Feedback_Queue/README.md

 The **MLFQ** project simulates a multi-level feedback queue scheduling algorithm allowing processes to move between different queues based on their execution history and priorities.

-## Functionalities

-1. **Implementation of Queues**: Develop an N-level feedback queue (with N ranging from 1 to 4) to manage at most 10 processes.
-2. **Process Scheduling**: Create a program that effectively schedules processes based on their arrival times and execution behavior.
-3. **Output Generation**: Generate a Gantt chart representation of the scheduled processes to visualize the scheduling outcome.

 ## Implementation Details

 ### Key Features